 That in consultation with the gas industry, landholders, Land Councils, local government and local communities, the Government mandates an appropriate setback distance from all gas well heads, pipelines and gas processing facilities to a habitable dwelling (including all buildings or premises where people reside or work, schools and associated playgrounds, permanent sporting facilities and hospitals or other community medical facilities) in order to minimise risks identified in HHRA reports, including potential pathways for waterborne and airborne contaminants.
 Such setback distances should not be less than 2 km and should apply to all exploration and production activities.

 The Northern Territory Government has worked with independent scientific experts to develop a Code of Practice relative to the Inquiry's recommendation.
 The Code is legally enforceable through the Petroleum (Environment) Regulations 2016.
-The finalised Code was published on 12 June 2019 and can be found here.
+The finalised Code was published on 12 June 2019.

 Appropriate setback distances are enforceable via legislation.
 Setback distances are 2 km from a well head, pipeline or gas processing facility.